 - TOEFL, PTE, and IELTS are the English proficiency tests accepted in UK universities.
 Securing an IELTS score of 6.5 with 6 in every band is necessary for admission to the desired universities.

-As an Indian student, if you’re planning to pursue higher studies, have a look at the below pointers.
+As an Indian student, if you’re planning to pursue higher studies in the USA, have a look at the below pointers:

-- You should clear your 10+2 from an authorized school or college and respective board.
+- You should clear your 10+2 from an authorised school or college and respective board.
 You should have the original copies of all your previous qualifications.

-- You need to sit for competitive exams like GRE, GMAT, SAT, and TOEFL.
-If you wish to pursue some subject-specific courses, they need to appear for MCAT, DAT, PCAT, and VCAT.
+- You need to sit for competitive exams like GRE, GMAT and SAT.
+If you wish to pursue some subject-specific courses, you need to appear for MCAT, DAT, PCAT, and VCAT.

 - Apart from the requirements mentioned above, you’ll also need a Letter of Recommendation (LOR) to apply to US universities.
-The LOR should be signed by the faculty member of your previous institute.
+The LOR should be signed by a faculty member of your previous institute.

 - Apart from LOR, you’ll also require a Statement of Purpose (SOP).
-On the other hand, some universities ask for Admission Essays instead of SOP.
+On the other hand, some universities ask for admission essays instead of SOPs.

 Suggested: Everything You Need to Know about Requirements to Study in UK

 Coming to the UK or USA, the eligibility criteria of both countries is more or less the same.
-However, one can check for new updates on the official university websites to make an informed decision.
-Next, let’s check the…
+However, you must check for new updates on the official university websites to make an informed decision.

 As we’re talking about whether the UK is better than the US, it’s imperative to discuss the cost of living and the cost of studying in both countries.
 Below, we explain the tuition fees and cost of living in both nations.